bediger4000/cryptoquip-solver/README.md

 ## Method of Solving

-Cryptoquips are plain alphabetic replacement ciphers.
+Cryptoquips are simple alphabetic replacement ciphers.
 They're not quite as simple as a [Caesar cipher](https://en.wikipedia.org/wiki/Caesar_cipher) in that if cipher letter A corresponds to clear text letter M, a Cryptoquip's cipher letter B doesn't necessarily correspond to clear text letter N.